 Dr. Kafayat Fakoya, with over a decade of professional experience teaching and research in fisheries biology and fisheries management is currently a Lecturer in the Department of Fisheries, Lagos State University.

-Her research interests are in the fields of fisheries biology, small-scale fisheries and aquaculture.
-Her past and present research focus on the study on biology of fish, utilization of traditional knowledge in fisheries, fisheries governance and gender.
-She is a distinguished member of professional associations including the Fisheries Society of Nigeria (FISON), Nigeria Conservation Foundation (NCF), Science and Technology Education Research Group, Too Big To Ignore (TBTI), Association for Women in the Seafood Industry and Genderaquafish group.
+Her present research focus is on fisheries biology, transdisciplinary research, small-scale fisheries governance, aquatic resources management, aquaculture and gender issues.
+She is a distinguished member of professional associations including the Fisheries Society of Nigeria (FISON), Too Big To Ignore (TBTI) and the Association for Women in the Seafood Industry.
+She is a stakeholder in the Technical Working Committee on Fisheries and Aquaculture in Nigeria where she coordinated the preparation of terms of references for the Committee.
 To date, Dr. Fakoya has published peer-reviewed articles in journals and also written chapters in books.

 Before this current position in KGF, Mohammad Nuruzzaman had over 30 years of experience working for Bangladesh government and several donors/development agencies including UN organizations UNIDO and ILO.
 He had been working for the Department of Fisheries as Upozila Fisheries Officer and Assistant Director under the Bangladesh Civil Service.
 Mr. Nuruzzaman has also worked for ICLARM (currently WorldFish), DFID, World Bank and several NGOs.
 In particular, he worked for the United Nations Industrial Development Organization (UNIDO) as the Gender Specialist for its shrimp and livestock sector development projects in Bangladesh.